David Horne

 Directs the RNCM’s Hub for Artistic Research in Performance (HARP)

-His concerto works include a Piano Concerto, a percussion concerto (Ignition) for Evelyn Glennie and a Double Violin Concerto for Clio Gould and Jonathan Morton.
-His full-length opera Friend of the People, was commissioned and premiered by Scottish Opera.
-His music has featured at the BBC Proms, Cheltenham, Huddersfield and St. Magnus Festivals as well as at international festivals in Berlin, Paris, Rome, Singapore and Strasbourg.
-Active as a pianist, and winner of the piano section, BBC Young Musician of the Year 1988, he has recently performed both his Piano Concerto and Flex with the BBC Symphony Orchestra.
-Career highlights include a full evening concert of his works given by the BBC Symphony Orchestra conducted by Clark Rundell, subsequently broadcast.
-Last year he had a portrait concert as part of the BBC Proms, accompanying the BBC Philharmonic Orchestra’s performance of his Daedalus in Flight.
+Active as a pianist, and winner of the piano section, BBC Young Musician of the Year 1988, he has performed both his Piano Concerto and Flex with the BBC Symphony Orchestra and performed Prokofiev’s Piano Concerto no 3 at the BBC Proms.
+Career highlights include a full evening concert of his works given by the BBC Symphony Orchestra conducted by Clark Rundell, and he has had portrait concerts as part of the BBC Proms and the Philharmonia Orchestra’s Music of Today series.
 His music is published by Boosey and Hawkes.

 Current and Future Research